zalgonoise/xurl/README.md

 As a one-shot replacement of a potentially long `sed` command, these scripts will take in your input stream and output an encoded or decoded version of it.

 It is `base64` compatible, and there are separate scripts to facilitate that type of usage (`xurlbase64enc` and `xurlbase64dec`).
-This is especially useful to simplify URL-safe, `base64` encoded payloads, such as SAML requests and responses.
+This is especially useful to simplify conversions from / to URL-safe, `base64` encoded payloads, such as SAML requests and responses.

 ___________________